Cecilia-x/PISA-visualization/README.md

 2. When slide one control bar, another will reset, but readers want two bars to work together.

-    Solution: change behavior of slide bars, so that when one change values the other's range will work as well.
+    Solution: change behavior of slide bars, so that when one change values the other's range will still applies as well.

 3. Bubble in legend are easily confused with other bubbles in the graph.

-    Solution: Add background color to the legend so that it can be visually seperated to the rest of the graph.
+    Solution: Add background color to the legend so that it can visually seperate from the rest of the graph.

 ## Resources
 * [PISA 2012 data](http://www.oecd.org/pisa/data/pisa2012database-downloadabledata.htm)